mindshoot/Aoc23/README.md

 feared the second bit was like day 8 and would require a different approach though.
 Thankfully, a flash of insight (and the use of `functools.cache`) meant the day was saved.

+## Day 13

+Rather fiddly.
+Thought it would be really quick, ended up a bit longer.

+## Day 14

+First part - not too bad.
+Second part ... nightmare.